philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 ### Configurable Options

-The shaper begins with some configurable boolean constants that control how the shaper will behave when the NDJSON data does not precisely match the Zeek type definitions.
+The shaper begins with some configurable boolean constants that control how the shaper will behave when the JSON data does not precisely match the Zeek type definitions.

-* `_crop_records` (default: `true`) - Fields in the NDJSON records whose names are not referenced in the type definitions will be removed.
+* `_crop_records` (default: `true`) - Fields in the JSON records whose names are not referenced in the type definitions will be removed.
 If set to `false`, such a field would be maintained and assigned an inferred type.